Center for Student Success

 The University Writing Center, located in the Jernigan Library Room 217, collaboratively assists students in all stages of the writing process, from generating ideas to editing and proofreading.
 Students can work with peer writing consultants by appointment either in person or online.

-Aleman, Ileana Lecturer I, Center for Student Success; B.A., University of Arkansas; M.S., Texas A&M University-Kingsville.
+Arias, Roberto Lecturer I, Center for Student Success; B.S., Texas A&M University-Kingsville; M.S., Texas A&M University-Kingsville.

 Bustamante, Diana Lecturer I, Center for Student Success; B.A., Texas A&M University-Kingsville; M.S., Texas A&M University-Kingsville.